taketshi/NYCAirbnb/README.md

 - seaborn
 - sklearn
 - gender_guesser
-(- geopy: ont needed, was use to retrieve geocoordinates)
+- geopy: not required to run the notebook, was use to retrieve geocoordinates